brentyi/tyro/docs/source/examples/overriding_configs.rst

     :linenos:

     # 02_overriding_yaml.py
+    import tyro
     import yaml

-    import tyro

     # YAML configuration.
-Note that this could also be loaded from a file!
+This could also be loaded from a file!
 Environment
     # variables are an easy way to select between different YAML files.
     default_yaml = r"""
     exp_name: test